usmanr149/urmlblog/_posts/2020-4-3-Batchnorm.md

 \end{align}
 $$

-I will use the matrix given in Eq. \ref{eqn:xhat} for this derivation.
+For simplicity, I will use the matrix given in Eq. \ref{eqn:xhat} for this derivation.
 Lets look at
 $$\frac{\partial \hat{x}}{\partial x_{0,0}}$$ first to get a sense what the solution would look like:

 $$